StackUp-Digital/FE-Test/README.md

 ## How to Submit Your Test

-When you are ready to hand your test over, please publish your code on to a GIT repository that we can access.
+When you are ready to hand your test over, please publish your code up to a GIT repository that we can access.
 Please include a README with instructions that tell us how to run your code locally.

 ## Thank You!